wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/5-exercise-authorize-security-groups.md

 ## Update the application registration

 The ID token returned by default from Microsoft identity contains only basic information about the current user.
 The application registration can be updated to include additional information.
-Configure the application registration to include group membership claims by editing the application manifest.
+Configure the application registration to include group membership claims as role claims by editing the application manifest.

 Open a browser and navigate to the [Azure Active Directory admin center](https://aad.portal.azure.com).
 Sign in using a **Work or School Account** that has global administrator rights to the tenant.